ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/vkGetPhysicalDevicePresentRectanglesKHR.md

 If `pRects` is `NULL`, then the number of rectangles used when presenting the given `surface` is returned in `pRectCount`.
-Otherwise, `pRectCount` **must** point to a variable set by the user to the number of elements in the `pRects` array, and on return the variable is overwritten with the number of structures actually written to `pRects`.
+Otherwise, `pRectCount` **must** point to a variable set by the application to the number of elements in the `pRects` array, and on return the variable is overwritten with the number of structures actually written to `pRects`.
 If the value of `pRectCount` is less than the number of rectangles, at most `pRectCount` structures will be written, and `VK_INCOMPLETE` will